oliveoilexpert/stim/README.md

 - An element can use multiple aspects rather than being limited to just one class
 - No conflicts with built-in properties or future HTML standards
 - Extending standard elements is possible with full browser support without the limitations of the `is` attribute
+- Compose behaviors by injecting aspects into one another
 - Additional features like connected elements and handlers

+>Stim can be used supplementary to custom elements, adding reusable behaviors (like scroll reveal, conditional display etc.) to standard elements and custom elements that define the core functionality of a component.

 #### Compared to Stimulus